I’m Not Booing, I’m Saying “Bruuuuuuuuuuuuuuuuuuuuuuce!”

 The Bruce Museum puts up a TON of good stuff online.
 Like, check out the images of Lincoln they have here.

-The exhibit we couldn’t see was called The Dressmaker’s Art: Highlights of the Bruce Museum’s Costume Collection and I’m sure it was lovely. features twenty-four elegant gowns and dresses along with displays of lavishly embellished accessories and underpinnings such as taffeta and lace petticoats, primarily taken from the collection of the Bruce Museum in Greenwich, Connecticut.
-Additional items are on loan from the Fairfield Museum and History Center.
+The exhibit we couldn’t see was called The Dressmaker’s Art: Highlights of the Bruce Museum’s Costume Collection and I’m sure it was lovely.
+“It features twenty-four elegant gowns and dresses along with displays of lavishly embellished accessories and underpinnings such as taffeta and lace petticoats, primarily taken from the collection of the Bruce Museum in Greenwich, Connecticut.

 On our way out of the property, we passed the BruceMobile!
 I’d imagine Bruces of all stripes drool in jealously when they see this thing on the roads: